minoa-lang/reference/src/type-system/types/composite-types/struct-types.md

 ### Field mutability [↵](#fields-)

 Each field in a structure is by default immutable, meaning it can only be set when the structure is initialized.
-A field may be explicitly declared as mutable, allowing it value to be changed in other locations.
+A field may be explicitly declared as mutable, allowing its value to be changed in other locations.

 A struct type may also be defined as `mut`, this indicates that all fields within the struct will be mutable by default.
 This has no effect on associated items.